 We're creating a community committed to fruitful ideas.

-To that end, Erraticus is excited to announce its next endeavor: Erraticus Reading Groups (ERGs).
+To that end, Erraticus is excited to announce its next endeavor: Erraticus Reading Groups.
 These are virtual discussion groups, led by a member of the Erraticus editorial staff, that revolve around a particular book we believe will interest members of our community.

-ERGs will meet on a regular basis throughout the duration of the book.
+We will meet on a regular basis throughout the duration of the book, usually over a two-month period.

-These are free to attend and limited in size; interested participants should register immediately to secure a spot.
+These are free to attend and limited in size.

 In 1895, William James, the father of American philosophy, delivered a lecture entitled "Is Life Worth Living?"